 Interest Only Mortgage Calculator

-Determine your monthly mortgage payment during the initial interest only period and potential future monthly mortgage payments for an interest only mortgage (interest only ARM).
-An interest only mortgage typically converts into an amortizing mortgage, usually an ARM, following the initial interest only period of the loan, which is three, five, seven or ten years.
-Our interest only mortgage calculator also allows you to understand the worst case scenario for an interest only mortgage by showing what the monthly mortgage payment and total interest expense over the life of the mortgage would be if the interest rate reached its maximum level as soon as possible in the adjustable rate period
+Use our Interest Only Mortgage Calculator to determine your monthly payment during the initial interest only period and potential future monthly payments for an interest only loan.
+An interest only mortgage typically converts into an amortizing mortgage that requires you to pay both principal and interest, usually an adjustable rate mortgage, following the initial interest only period, which is three, five, seven or ten years.
+Our Interest Only Mortgage Calculator also allows you to understand the worst case scenario for an interest only mortgage by showing what the mortgage payment and total interest expense over the life of the mortgage would be if the interest rate reached its maximum level as soon as possible.

 Monthly Housing Payments